 You can hear me talking about Morons From Outer Space, Mel Smith and Griff Rhys Jones’ much-scoffed-at mid-eighties box office disaster, on the latest edition of the excellent eighties movie podcast Betamax Video Club.
-As well as standing up for the unfairly maligned movie – well, more of a not-that-bad overlong sketch that thinks it’s a full-length film script, but that’s exactly what I want from a comedy film frankly – and its entertainingly awful Jimmy Nail-assisted theme song, you can also hear some contentious opinions on Shooting Stars and Red Dwarf, a thoughtful assessment of why television comedians so rarely manage to pull off a big screen success, suggestions for some potential better titles than Morons From Outer Space, and some frankly inexcusable impressions of Griff.
+As well as standing up for the unfairly maligned movie – well, more of a not-that-bad overlong sketch that thinks it’s a full-length film script, but that’s exactly what I want from a comedy film frankly – and its thrillingly awful Jimmy Nail-assisted theme song, you can also hear some contentious opinions on Shooting Stars and Red Dwarf, a thoughtful assessment of why television comedians so rarely manage to pull off a big screen success, suggestions for potential better titles than Morons From Outer Space, and some frankly inexcusable impressions of Griff.

 You can find Betamax Video Club: Morons From Outer Space here,